FreeCulturist/retrobreaker-revived/README.md

 ## Use the source, Luke!

 This game is built using [Android Studio](http://developer.android.com/intl/en-us/sdk/index.html), so just click in `File->Open` and select `RetroBreaker` subfolder.
-You need Android SDK 4.4.2, since the application does use newer funcionality when it makes sense (like [Holo theme](https://developer.android.com/design/style/themes.html) and [Immersive mode](https://developer.android.com/training/system-ui/immersive.html)).
+You need Android SDK 4.4.2, since the application does use newer functionality when it makes sense (like [Holo theme](https://developer.android.com/design/style/themes.html) and [Immersive mode](https://developer.android.com/training/system-ui/immersive.html)).

 The code is organized in the following way: